Italy - Rome and the Swiss Alps

 Day 1: Arrival In Rome, Italy

 We will pick you up at the airport in Rome.
-Depending on your flight, the first day will be to introduce you to Rome's metro and bus systems, and enjoy a stroll soaking up the historical neighborhood and surroundings.
-We will meet in the hotel lobby to discuss our plans for your vacation.
-You will enjoy dinner in the evening at a local restaurant and the rest of the evening will be your free time to relax or go out for a casual walk in the historical city of Rome.
+Depending on your flight, the first day will be spent introducing you to Rome's metro and bus systems, followed by a stroll through the historical neighborhood and its surroundings.
+We will meet in the hotel lobby to discuss your vacation plans.

 Day 2: Rome, Italy

-You will see the Colosseum, the Palatine & Palatine Museum, Roman Forum, the Pantheon, Trevi Fountain, and Spanish Steps, and many more historical sights.
-You will also visit St Peter's Basilica, St Peter's Square, Vatican Museums & Courtyards, the Sistine Chapel, and the Castle of the Holy Angel (Castel St. Angelo).
+You will see the Colosseum, the Palatine Hill and the Palatine Museum, the Roman Forum, the Pantheon, the Trevi Fountain, the Spanish Steps, and many more historical sights.
+You will also visit St. Peter's Basilica, St. Peter's Square, the Vatican Museums & Courtyards, the Sistine Chapel, and the Castle of the Holy Angel (Castel Sant'Angelo).
 We will get off the bus and tour each site listed on the itinerary.

 Day 3: Vatican City

-Today you will spend the day at the Vatican City.
-You will tour St Peter's Basilica, St Peter's Square, Vatican Museums & Courtyards, the Sistine Chapel, and the Castle of the Holy Angel (Castel St. Angelo).
+Today, you will spend the day in Vatican City.
+You will tour St. Peter's Basilica, St. Peter's Square, the Vatican Museums & Courtyards, the Sistine Chapel, and the Castle of the Holy Angel (Castel Sant'Angelo).

 The Sistine Chapel in the Vatican is one of the top attractions to see in Rome!
-This Sistine Chapel was built from 1475 until 1483 under the command of Pope Sixtus IV, the namesake of the chapel.
+This Sistine Chapel was built from 1475 to 1483 under the command of Pope Sixtus IV, the namesake of the chapel.

-There are 14 different museums that are a part of the Vatican in Rome.
-The collection includes classical antiquities, pieces from the Orient, as well as Etruscan-Italian and Early Christian and Middle Age Art.
-Artworks from artists like Raffael, DaVinci, and Michelangelo are displayed in the museums.
+Fourteen different museums are part of the Vatican in Rome.
+The collection features classical antiquities, pieces from the Orient, as well as Etruscan-Italian, Early Christian, and Medieval Art.
+Artworks by artists like Raffael, Da Vinci, and Michelangelo are displayed in museums.

 The Castle of the Holy Angel is one of the top sights to see in Rome.
-Formerly it was built to be an imperial mausoleum, but it served to be a portion of the city wall and also as a fortress for some time.
-Later it was converted into a prison and also a place of refuge.
+Initially, it was built to serve as an imperial mausoleum, but it also functioned as part of the city wall and a fortress for some time.
+Later, it was converted into a prison and also a place of refuge.
 Today, the Castle of the Holy Angel serves as a national museum.
-In the evening, you will enjoy dinner and the rest of the evening will be yours to relax.

 Day 4: Florence, Italy

-You will enjoy a 2-hour walking tour with an experienced guide that will begin at Santa Maria Novella Church, passing along to the Palazzo Medici-Riccardi, Palazzo Vecchio, Ponte Vecchio, and completing the tour at Palazzo Pitti.
-After dinner will be your free time to relax or go out for a casual walk in beautiful Florence and enjoy some amazing pastries.
+You will enjoy a 2-hour walking tour with an experienced guide that will begin at Santa Maria Novella Church, pass by the Palazzo Medici-Riccardi, Palazzo Vecchio, and the Ponte Vecchio, and conclude at Palazzo Pitti.

 Day 5: Pisa, Italy

-With any trip to Italy, one must visit Pisa which is known worldwide for its leaning tower.
+On any trip to Italy, one must visit Pisa, renowned worldwide for its iconic Leaning Tower.
 Construction of the Tower of Pisa, which stands 180 feet in height, was completed in 1372.
 Due to its faulty foundation on unstable soil, the tower leans precariously more than 14 feet out of line.
-You will visit the Cathedral Square, Campo Santo, and the Pisa Baptistery and then you will have free time to explore the area and enjoy local pizza and pasta!
-Later in the evening, you will enjoy dinner and the rest of the evening will be yours to relax.
+You will visit the Cathedral Square, Campo Santo, and the Pisa Baptistery, and then have free time to explore the area and enjoy local pizza and pasta.

 Day 6: Venice, Italy

-Venice is located in northeastern Italy sited on a group of 117 small islands separated by canals and linked by bridges.
-It has no roads, just canals, including the Grand Canal thoroughfare lined with Renaissance and Gothic palaces.
-The central square, Piazza San Marco, contains St. Mark’s Basilica, which is tiled with Byzantine mosaics, and the Campanile bell tower offering views of the city’s red roofs.
-Venice is renowned for the beauty of its setting and is one of the most important tourist destinations in the world for its celebrated art and architecture.
+Venice is located in northeastern Italy, situated on a group of 117 small islands separated by canals and linked by bridges.
+It has no roads, just canals, including the Grand Canal, a thoroughfare lined with Renaissance and Gothic palaces.
+The central square, Piazza San Marco, features St. Mark’s Basilica, which is adorned with Byzantine mosaics, and the Campanile bell tower, offering panoramic views of the city’s red roofs.
+Venice is renowned for the beauty of its setting and is one of the world's most important tourist destinations for its celebrated art and architecture.
 With all of the sites and things to see and do, you will have 2 days of sightseeing in the beautiful city.
 All travel in Venice is either by walking or by water bus.
-Later that day, you will enjoy a dinner and the rest of the evening will be yours to relax or have a drink at a local tavern.

-Italy - Rome and Swiss Alps Escorted 14-Day Tour of Europe:
+Italy - Rome and Swiss Alps Escorted

-Cost: Adults / $5,995*
+Cost: Adults / $6,995*

-Students (ages 6-12) / $2,995
+Students (ages 6-12) / $3,495

 Children 5 and under / Free

-Prices are based on Double Adult Occupancy
+Prices are based on Double Adult Occupancy.

-Single room supplement of $750
+Single room supplement of $1,500 per person

 The tour includes: